Siona language: Consonants

-//ʈˀ// is realized as between vowels. //j// is realized as next to nasal vowels.
+//ɖˀ// is realized as between vowels. //j// is realized as next to nasal vowels.

 Stress

 Stress is obligatory on all verb stems, root words, and some suffixes.
 It disappears when the syllable is not the nucleus of a phonological word.
 Some monosyllabic morphemes have both stressed and unstressed forms.
 Although the position of stress within a word is not contrastive, vocalic and consonantal allophony depends on whether a syllable is stressed.
 Initial stressed vowels followed by unstressed vowels are long and have a falling tone.